lgxbslgx/note/openjdk/source_reading_record/hotspot/gc.md

 - Full collection(major collection): collect young, old and permanent generations.
 But CMS don't collect young generation.
 And the permanent generation is not exist after JDK8.

 #### Collectors
-- serial collector: young and old ccollections are done serially, in a stop-the-world fashion.
+- serial collector: young and old collections are done serially, in a stop-the-world fashion.
 	- Young generation: copying
 	- Old generation: mark-sweep-compact. sliding.
 Actually it is a mark-compact algorithm.
 	- Usage: default collector in client-class vm.
 Or use -XX:+UseSerialGC.